-These are exciting times in Child and Adolescent Psychiatry.
-At the University of California San Francisco, we are also very excited to be at the forefront of the remarkable scientific and clinical developments in our discipline.
+These are exciting times in Child and Adolescent Psychiatry, and at the University of California, San Francisco, we are thrilled to be at the forefront of the remarkable scientific and clinical developments in our discipline.
 Of course, with new knowledge and skills come new possibilities and opportunities.
-UCSF Child and Adolescent Psychiatry and our Training Program are evolving to prepare for a very bright future.
+UCSF Child and Adolescent Psychiatry and our fellowship training program are evolving to prepare for a very bright future.

-Training is a very important part of the mission for the UCSF Division of Child and Adolescent Psychiatry.
-Child and Adolescent Psychiatry training at the UCSF School of Medicine is founded on the belief that neurodevelopmental, biological, psychological, behavioral and cultural perspectives are integral to our approach to the care of children, adolescents and their families.
-Residents participate in a structured, core clinical, research and educational experience that includes hands-on training in specialty clinics (Autism, DBT, ADHD, OCD, forensics, substance abuse, Gender issues, epilepsy/pediatric neurology, etc.), residential treatment, community clinics, school-based consultations and consultation/liaison to pediatrics.
-We also provide training in brief and long-term psychotherapies, from a variety of perspectives and traditions and strategies: Supportive, psychodynamic, and family therapies along with crisis intervention combined psychotherapy and psychopharmacology, cognitive and dialectical behavioral therapies.
+Child and Adolescent Psychiatry training at the UCSF School of Medicine offers solid foundational education in the neurodevelopmental, biological, psychological, behavioral, and cultural assessment and treatment of children, adolescents, and their families.
+Residents participate in a structured, core clinical, research, and educational experience that includes hands-on training in specialty clinics including autism, DBT, ADHD, OCD, early psychosis, and pediatric neurology, as well as residential treatment, community clinics, school-based consultations, and child psychiatry consultation/liaison.
+We also provide training in brief and long-term psychotherapies from a variety of perspectives and traditions and strategies including supportive, psychodynamic, and family therapies along with crisis intervention combined psychotherapy and psychopharmacology, cognitive, and dialectical behavioral therapies.
 Direct attending supervision is provided for all clinical experiences.
-Critical thinking skills are enhanced by theoretical and evidence-based seminars and demonstrations by skilled clinical practitioner as role models, and consultants.
+Critical thinking skills are enhanced by theoretical and evidence-based seminars and demonstrations by skilled clinical practitioners as role models and consultants.

 Research and scholarship are fundamental extensions of being a UCSF-trained child and adolescent psychiatrist.
-Exposure to research is a requirement of our program with many of trainees developing and completing projects on their own or in collaboration with a faculty member.
+Scholarly activity is an essential component of training, and fellows have the opportunity to pursue a scholarly activity with a mentor during their training.
 While all of our graduates may not pursue careers in child and adolescent psychiatry research, we strive to for each to understand the research process, be excellent consumers of the research literature, and to have significant, in-depth clinical and scholarly understanding in at least one area of child and adolescent psychiatry.
 This knowledge is reflected not only in their skill set but also in their ability to teach this to others.

 We look forward to hearing from you.